puls-group/diffusion_in_slit_pores/Readme.md

+# Extracting diffusion profiles of particles in slit pores

-# Scripts and cached calculation results for analysis of anisotropic interface-perpendicular diffusion
+This repository contains scripts and cached calculation results for the analysis of anisotropic interface-perpendicular diffusion in film geometries and slit pores.

-This repository contains the scripts to calculate the universal correction function `R(\nu,q)` as presented in the accompanying publication: (TODO: add DOI and bibtex).
+It most notably contains the scripts to calculate the universal correction function `R(\nu,q)` as presented in the accompanying publication: (TODO: add DOI and bibtex).
 The scripts are provided free of charge, as-is to be used in scientific work and educational context.

 If you use the technique presented in the accompanying publication or the scripts in this repository for your own publication, please cite: